Does God say we should forgive but not forget? Not exactly. In this post, you’ll learn five ways to model God’s way of forgiveness.

 I’ve heard it for years: someone says that he forgives you but allows the memory to stay etched in his head.
 You hear it in movies, from overhearing shoppers in the store, and even in the body of Christ.

-“Yes, I forgive him, but I don’t forget what he did!
-I remember what he did to me.
-I won’t let him forget how he hurt me!
-But, we’re supposed to forgive, so I forgive him.”
+“Yes, I forgive her, but I don’t forget what she did!
+I won’t let her forget how she hurt me!
+But, we’re supposed to forgive, so I forgive her.”

 At one time, unattractive statements like that were the way I felt.